LeonardAlimadhi1/CRUD-Table/README.md

 ## CRUD Table

-This gym website project is a personal endeavor aimed at showcasing proficiency in React and web development skills.
+This project is a personal endeavor aimed at showcasing proficiency in React and web development skills.
 Built as a demonstration of individual capabilities rather than for a specific real-world objective, the website serves as a portfolio piece to exhibit expertise in frontend technologies.